ga4gh/vrs/docs/source/impl-guide/normalization.rst

 comparison of variation across systems.

-Implementations MUST provide a normalize function that accepts any Variation object and returns a normalized Variation.
+Implementations MUST provide a normalize function that accepts any Variation object and returns a normalized Variation object.
 Guidelines for these functions are below.